|Values are valid only on day of printing.|

-Approximately 80% of filter phosphorous is reabsorbed by renal proximal tubule cells.
-The regulation of urinary phosphorous excretion is principally dependent on regulation of proximal tubule phosphorous reabsorption.
+Approximately 80% of filtered phosphorus is reabsorbed by renal proximal tubule cells.
+The regulation of urinary phosphorus excretion is principally dependent on regulation of proximal tubule phosphorus reabsorption.
 A variety of factors influence renal tubular phosphate reabsorption, and consequent urine excretion.
-Factors which increase urinary phosphorous excretion include high phosphorous diet, parathyroid hormone, extracellular volume expansion, low dietary potassium intake and proximal tubule defects (eg, Fanconi Syndrome, X-linked hypophosphatemic Rickets, tumor-induced osteomalacia).
-Factors which decrease, or are associated with decreases in, urinary phosphorous excretion include low dietary phosphorous intake, insulin, high dietary potassium intake, and decreased intestinal absorption of phosphorous (eg, phosphate-binding antacids, vitamin D deficiency, malabsorption states).
+Factors which increase urinary phosphorus excretion include high phosphorus diet, parathyroid hormone, extracellular volume expansion, low dietary potassium intake and proximal tubule defects (eg, Fanconi Syndrome, X-linked hypophosphatemic Rickets, tumor-induced osteomalacia).
+Factors which decrease, or are associated with decreases in, urinary phosphorus excretion include low dietary phosphorus intake, insulin, high dietary potassium intake, and decreased intestinal absorption of phosphorus (eg, phosphate-binding antacids, vitamin D deficiency, malabsorption states).

 A renal leak of phosphate has also been implicated as contributing to kidney stone formation in some patients.

 Evaluation of hypo- or hyper-phosphatemic states